 In the Joubrans' case, strong family ties and the fact that they are firmly rooted in their own culture ensure that their music never sounds interchangeable. »We used to all live in the same house, we travelled together, heard the same noise, saw the same surroundings outside – obviously we were able to read one another's personalities.
 And at the outset, our musical training was similar as well.
 In this way we evolved great understanding for each other, a sound instinct and feeling for each other's heartbeat,« says Adnan. »Today our relationship is so stable that we can live in different cities, have our own families, and still harmonise perfectly when we get together for a concert or in a recording studio.«

-This is an excerpt from the article »Dreiklang in Holz« by Marcus A. Woelfle (Elbphilharmonie Magazine 01/2020).
+This is an excerpt from an article of the Elbphilharmonie Magazine (01/2019).
 The magazine is published three times annually in German only.
 Order the current issue

 You can grasp the suffering in Palestine in your hands.
 Making music here also means bringing a little joy into people's lives.